PedroAlvesV/AbsTK/README.md

 $ lua minimalist-test.lua curses
 ```

-<p align="justify">All it accepts is "curses" and "gtk", because it's not the kind of thing that should be on the final version of your code.
+<p align="justify">On the example above, I use the args table received when the application is called.
+This function needs to be called, before any other AbsTK function, with or without an argument, in order to determine which UI will be built.
+This argument must be a string.
+More precisely, <code>"curses"</code> or <code>"gtk"</code>.
 When nothing is passed, the toolkit decides which one to use based on <code>os.getenv("DISPLAY")</code> returning value.
 If it returns something, the OS runs in a GUI, so AbsTK runs in GUI as well.
 Otherwise, it runs in text-mode.</p>

 ### Examples